Betty Lewis Collection

 As time passes, we realize that few cities of Watsonville’s size have, or have had, their own local historian who for many years told its story from early beginnings.
 Our appreciation for this vast collection of Betty Lewis’ writings continues to grow as time passes and is borne out by the constant use of her notes, books, photos, columns and radio programs by researchers and visitors in the P.V.H.A.
 Snyder Archive.

 From the time Betty served as president of the P.V.H.A. in the 1970s, she donated items of local history to the archive.
-In recent years she continued to send historical material as she reorganized her home office files.
+She continued to send historical material as she reorganized her home office files.
 Following her death in November of 2008, her husband, Monte, and her family bequeathed to the Pajaro Valley Historical Association her unpublished research notes, personal history library, historical architecture photo collection and the inventory of books.
 On behalf of the Directors, staff and all of the association’s members, we wish to express our gratitude and appreciation for this generous donation.
 Betty’s books are now available at the office, phone orders (831) 722-0305 or better yet on line at www.pajarovalleyhistory.org.

 - 1974 Victorian Homes of Watsonville revised 1981